Intimate classes taught by outstanding faculty...

 The Durham Court (dorm rooms on left, classrooms on right)

 The College's spacious gardens are extremely fine, and provide a beautiful setting for conversation, reading or a casual stroll.
 Meals are served in the College Dining Hall, constructed in 1618.
 The meal plan includes five dinners—Sunday through Thursday nights—and breakfast seven days per week.
 Social and intellectual life extends beyond the College walls, and Oxford itself has all the cultural vibrancy expected of one of the world's great university towns.
 Streets rich in literary and historical significance meander among the University's thirty-eight colleges.
 During any summer week one can find concerts in college chapels and plays produced in college gardens.
 Coffee shops, pubs, bookstores, churches, and gardens all lie just outside the College gates.
 Blocks away from Trinity College are the University Parks, with beautiful trails for running and jogging, fields for pick-up soccer, and other recreational opportunities.
-For those who need a harder work-out, Oxford has several gyms that offer short-term memberships.
+Trinity also offers a small gym that students can use free of charge.
+But please note that all weights are marked in kilos, not pounds (this has surprised a few students in previous years!).

 Travel: Only an hour by train from London, Oxford is a great base for exploring the British capital, the rest of the UK, and Europe.
 The class schedule, with courses offered Monday through Thursday, gives participants the opportunity to travel on their own.
 A four-day weekend from Thursday, August 1, through Sunday, August 4, 2014, is ideal for a getaway to Paris, Dublin, Edinburgh, Amsterdam, or elsewhere.